etagwerker/etagwerker.com/_posts/2016-05-07-The-night-shift.markdown

 You need the night to rest, to recover from a intense day, so that you can go back to work the next day with the same intensity.

-What’s most important, **you need limitations**.
+What's most important, **you need limitations**.
 If you only have 8 hours per day, you will be forced to prioritize the items in your TODO list.
 Limitations drive creativity.